ahadjixenofontos/pres-data-intersections/PITCHME.md

 Prepare video here, starting at minute 2:00.
 Okay to have sound on, as long as it starts at minute 2:00. http://channel.nationalgeographic.com/wild/videos/chick-chase/

-We're about to watch gentoo penguins, and try to interpret their behavior.
-Here's some context that may be useful.
+We're about to watch a video of gentoo penguins.
 The penguin in the front is a parent, and the penguin in the back is the chick.

 What do you think they’re doing?
 Write a phrase or a sentence to describe what they're doing on your notepad